You create farms using the Farms page.

 - You can create a maximum of 10 tags.

 - The tag name is limited to 512 characters, and the tag value is limited to 256 characters.
+For storage accounts, the tag name is limited to 128 characters, and the tag value is limited to 256 characters.

 - Tag names cannot contain the following characters: